Helen Fry

-Helen Fry (born 1967) is a British historian, lecturer and biographer, with especial reference to the Second World War.
+Dr Helen Fry (born 1967) is an English historian, author, biographer and broadcaster who specialises in the history of World War II, with a particular focus on espionage and the Intelligence services of the Allies.
+She has written and edited over 25 books covering the social history of the Second World War, including topics covering women in Intelligence, the 10,000 German and Austrian Jewish refugees who fought for Britain, and wider coverage of espionage and spy networks.

-Early life
+Early life and education

-Helen Fry was born in Ilfracombe, North Devon.
+Helen Fry was born in North Devon in 1967.
 She graduated with a B.A.
-Hons and Ph.D. from the University of Exeter in 1996.
+Hons in 1991 and Ph.D. in 1994 in Theology/Theological Studies from the University of Exeter.
+During the 1990s, Fry was active on the international stage in the youth movement of The Council of Christians and Jews, and in promoting inter-faith relations.

 Career

-During the 1990s, she was active on the international stage in the youth movement of The Council of Christians and Jews, and in promoting inter-faith relations.
-She has written over 20 books, with special expertise on the 10,000 German-speaking refugees who served in the British forces during the Second World War, especially the Royal Pioneer Corps.
+Fry is an Honorary Research Fellow in the Department of Hebrew and Jewish Studies at University College London and teaches at the London Jewish Cultural Centre.
+She presented a paper at the 2001 symposium at the University of Southampton on "Port Jews."

-She is an Honorary Research Fellow in the Dept of Hebrew & Jewish Studies at University College London and Honorary member of The Association of Jewish Refugees.
-She teaches at the London Jewish Cultural Centre.
+Fry has written over 25 books, with special expertise on the 10,000 German-speaking refugees who served in the British forces during the Second World War, especially in the Royal Pioneer Corps.
 Reviewer Martin Rubin described her book Freud's War as taking readers into the "unusual corners of global conflicts" and described her book as a detailed portrait of different military experiences during World War II.